Shamsur Rahman (poet): Attempted assassination

+Personal life

+Rahman married Zohra Begum, daughter of Nabi Baksh and Kudsia Begum.
+They had three children together.

 Death

 His health broke down towards the end of the 1990s and on two occasions he received major cardiac surgery.
 He died on 17 August 2006 of heart and kidney failure after having been in a coma for 12 days.
 He was 76.

 Critical acclaim

 Zillur Rahman Siddiqui, a friend and critic, describes Shamsur Rahman as one who is "deeply rooted in his own tradition."
 In his opinion, Shamsur Rahman "still soaks the language of our times, transcending the limits of geography.
 In his range of sympathy, his catholicity, his urgent and immediate relevance for us, Shamsur Rahman is second to none."

 Professor Syed Manzoorul Islam has similar praise for Rahman, "It is true he has built on the ground of the 30s poets, but he has developed the ground, explored into areas they thought too dark for exploration, has added new features to it, landscaped it and in the process left his footprints all over."

 Azfar Hussain also commends Rahman's work thus: "[...] he [Rahman] decisively shapes diction in post-Tagorean and post-Jibananandian Bangla poetry.
 Also, Rahman offers us the kind of poetry that effectively traverses a wide range of middle-class experiences, while making some politically significant inter-class connections in the interest of animating and inspiring broad-based struggles against oppression and injustice, although his perspective remains inflected by a progressive and robust version of liberal humanism."

 In the year 1983, renowned Bangladeshi writer Humayun Azad wrote a book called Shamsur Rahman : Nisshongo Sherpa (A Lonely Climber) that offered a sustained critical analysis of Shamsur Rahman's poetry.